jpconstantineau/BlueMicro_BLE/documentation/docs/bluetooth_firmware.md

 ## Easiest way to troubleshoot hardware

 As you have full access to the Arduino framework, it's easy to code hardware testers to troubleshoot your handwired build or any other DIY keyboard.
+There is already a few hardware testers located in the `arduino_tests` folder of the main repository.
+Have a look [here](trouble\gpios.md) to get more details.

 ## Design Goals